BruceRo/GetCleanDataCourseProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This zip file contains information on how the original data was obtained.
+This zip file contains information on how the original data was obtained and processed.